 - *Depending on the humidity and climate, it may be necessary to adjust the liquid and the sugar in your frosting.
 If frosting looks dry, add small amounts of liquid (¼ to ½ teaspoon at a time).
 If frosting is too wet, add 1 tablespoon of sugar at a time.
 The key for both adjustments is adding small amounts until you achieve the right consistency.

-If you’d like to see this recipe in action, watch this video on How to Make Buttercream Frosting.
+If you’d like to see this recipe in action, watch the video below!

 Buttercream frosting can be made a day or two in advance.
 Keep it stored in an air-tight container in the refrigerator and let it come to room temperature before using it.
 Once it’s at room temperature (should take about an hour), re-whip it to bring it back to a fluffy consistency.